Laigato/TEST/README.md

         4. I then checked if any adjusted count met a winning condition in the paytable.

 # Data Driven
+   The designer could modify configuration.json to modify PayTable values

 # Challenges
     1. Reel Animation Handling